Deins/llama.cpp.zig/README.md

 Auto detection might be improved in future - let me know what opencl sdk you use.

 ### Selecting GPU
 With opencl backend it seems `main_gpu` parameter is ignored.
 Insted you can set ids of `GGML_OPENCL_PLATFORM` `GGML_OPENCL_DEVICE` system enviroment variables.
-There is `zig build run-opencl_info` utility available to print all opencl devices detected.
+There is `zig build -Dclblast run-opencl_devices` utility available to print all opencl devices detected.